mokabiru/databricks-azuresql-samples/README.md

 ![Solution Architecture Image](https://github.com/mokabiru/databrickssqlmi/raw/master/media/Solution%20Architecture%20Numbered%20.jpg)

-_Fig.1_

-The solution comprises of the following parts as described in the data flow below (the sequence numbers are highlighted in the architecture diagram Fig. 1 above)
+The solution comprises of the following parts as described in the data flow below (the sequence numbers are highlighted in the architecture diagram above)

  1. The solution extracts the COVID-19 public dataset available in a data lake (Azure Storage – Blob / ADLS Gen2) into Azure Databricks